esaltzherr/EndlessRunner/README.md

     in spritesheets that have similar names using a for loop, rather than loading them one by one.

 2.)
-How's this for the comment: From an aesthetic perspective, we committed to uniting our
+From an aesthetic perspective, we committed to uniting our mechanics and art within the
-    mechanics and art within the context of a classroom notebook.
+    context of a classroom notebook.
 Because our game revolves around forming - or "writing" - words from a series of random letters, we intentionally lent animations a wobbly "scribbled" look, and used real paper and pencils to record sounds befitting our hand-drawn style.